How To Make Christmas Sustainable

 Reduce Your Food Waste

-Christmas tends to be a time for indulgence and that definitely includes food!
+Christmas tends to be a time for indulgence and that includes food!
 Sharing food with friends and family is an important family tradition but be wary of preparing more food than you will eat.
 Save leftovers to be used in the coming days and send some extras home with your loved ones too!
 Reusable glass containers are the perfect solution for storing your leftovers.

 Get more tips to reduce food waste here.